quicwg/base-drafts/draft-ietf-quic-transport.md

 # Packetization and Reliability {#packetization}

 The Path Maximum Transmission Unit (PMTU) is the maximum size of the entire IP header, UDP header, and UDP payload.
-The UDP payload includes the QUIC public header, protected payload, and any authentication fields.
+The UDP payload includes the QUIC packet header, protected payload, and any authentication fields.

 All QUIC packets SHOULD be sized to fit within the estimated PMTU to avoid IP